realism777/realism777/README.md

 ## Hi 👋
-I'm realism, an inexperienced Lua and Javascript Developer (idk how shit works)
+I'm realism, a Lua and Javascript Developer